abdul-09/Simple-Inventory/README.md

 # Introduction
 Welcome to the Inventory Management Web App!
 This project aims to streamline inventory processes for Small and Medium-sized Enterprises (SMEs).
 As a developer, I crafted a Django-based solution focusing on authentication and authorization to enhance security and access control.

+##  What Inspired me
+As a procurement and supply chain major, my decision to delve into this project was deeply rooted in the desire to make a significant impact on the supply chain landscape.
+The goal was to assist SMEs by providing a Django-powered solution for managing their inventory, aligning with my passion for bridging gaps in the procurement and supply chain sector.

 ## Installation

 Clone the project.